 Here are some of our favorite formulas for pre-treating sweat stains from dress shirts:

 - White vinegar and warm water

 - Lemon and table salt

-These essentials can go a long way.
-Knowing how to patch up a tiny hole or replace a button extends your clothing’s lifespan and saves you a trip to the tailor.
-You’ll also want to keep a stain remover pen close by to instantly remove food and drink mishaps from clothing.
+These essentials can go a long way, especially when you’re traveling and don’t have time to go to a dry cleaners.
+Knowing how to patch up a tiny hole or replace a button will save you a trip to the tailor.
+And a stain remover pen can be a savior for food and drink mishaps on clothing.